 What is ACR tech?

-If you own a TV, there’s a good chance ACR is already tracking everything that you watch.
-ACR, or automated content recognition, is changing the way that we capture and identify content.
+If you own a TV, there’s a good chance ACR is already tracking everything you watch.
+ACR, or automated content recognition, is changing the way we capture and identify content.
 Deployed on various Internet-connected devices and apps, the capturing of live audio, video, or watermarks gives operators valuable consumer insights.
 These insights are then used to target a niche audience and create a better user experience.

-ACR isn’t new
+ACR isn’t new.

 While ACR may seem new to modern-day advertising, the technology is more than 15 years old.
-It was introduced first as a way to track viewership in high-end smart TVs.
+It was introduced first as a way to track viewership in high-end smart TV’s.
 Today, it has risen in popularity almost as quickly as CTV itself.

 An early-adopter of the technology is the app Shazam.
-The free application, which released in 2002, helps users identify the name and artist of songs on the radio.
+The free application, which was released in 2002, helps users identify the name and artist of songs on the radio.
 To use the app, users hold their mobile phone up to the speaker and record.
 Shazam then identifies the song’s title and artist based on its audio fingerprint.

 It’s also viewed as the app that bridged the gap between ACR and television.
 In 2012, Shazam announced a push that had a significant impact on TV.
 Instead of a song, you could record a short segment of a TV program.
 The app would then offer more information, including cast, trivia, featured music, and related Twitter feeds.